didaquis/js-kata-boilerplate/README.md

 JavaScript Kata Boilerplate
 ===========================

-## Run code:
+This is a boilerplate ready for doing katas in JavaScript.

+Jasmine.js is the library used for testing.
+Documentation are available [here](https://jasmine.github.io).

+## How to use:
+This boilerplate require [Node.js](https://nodejs.org) installed on your computer.

-Install dependencies: `npm run install`.
+Clone or download this repository and then install the dependencies: `npm install`.

+*Useful commands:*
+* Run the code: `npm run start`.
-Run the test: `npm run test`.
+* Run the test: `npm run test`.
-Run the test with 'watch' option: `npm run test:watch`.
+* Run the test with 'watch' option: `npm run test:watch`.
+* Run a basic linter: `npm run lint`.